Czechia 5-2 Russia

 02:33 – PEN – Červený, tripping

 02:45 – PP GOAL – Kaprizov (Nesterov, Vasilevski)

 11:28 – GOAL – Řepík (Horák, Červený)

 14:21 – PEN – Kousal, checking to the head minor + 10 min. misconduct

 16:08 – PP GOAL – Vasilevski (Grigorenko, Kaprizov)

 Swiss defensive forward Morris Trachsler, a staple in both the Swiss National League A and on the Swiss national team since 2003, announced his retirement after spending last season with EHC Kloten, leaving the game at the age of 34.

 René Fasel, the president of the International Ice Hockey Federation since 1994, has announced he will not be seeking re-election for a fifth consecutive term as IIHF President, where a successor will be named in 2020.

 From time to time, TheIHLC.com will feature detailed recaps and boxscores of some of the most legendary games in international hockey history, considered to be “IHLC Classics.”
-Today, in honour of American Independence Day, we feature the long-awaited first American Gold Medal in World Junior Championship history, won on the back of a two-goal Patrick O’Sullivan performance at the 2004 final in Helsinki.
+Today, in honour of Czech Independence Day, we feature their third consecutive World Championship Gold from 2001, capping off an unprecedented half-decade of international hockey success.